Respiratory Therapist Program (BHS)respiratorycare_800x500.jpg

 Demand for Respiratory Therapists

-Respiratory therapists have cared for an overwhelming number of COVID-19 patients who've required advanced and life-sustaining ventilator care.
+During the pandemic, respiratory therapists cared for an overwhelming number of COVID-19 patients who required advanced and life-sustaining ventilator care.
 Yet even before the pandemic, there was an urgent need for more respiratory therapists due to an aging population and an increase in chronic diseases such as asthma and COPD.

 In fact, the Bureau of Labor Statistics reports a 13% increased demand for respiratory therapists through 2032 – more than four times the growth of all occupations.